NominDavaakhuu/my-portfolio-web-app/README.md

 # Dependencies ->

 ## React.js
-To create an application named my-app in the my-app directory `npx create-react-app`

 To install all required dependencies for the project `run npm install` for more instructions : (https://react.dev/learn/installation)